 I just received an email letting me know that the IRS will no longer accept checks for more than $100 million beginning in 2017.
-While I doubt this will affect many Americans (the IRS received only 14 checks of this size in 2015), this was just one of the many updates the attorneys at Kinghorn Heritage Law Group, PLC receive on a weekly basis.
+While I doubt this will affect many Americans (the IRS received only 14 checks of this size in 2015), this was just one of the many updates the attorneys at Kinghorn Law receive on a weekly basis.

 As members of the American Academy of Estate Planning Attorneys and the National Academy of Elder Law Attorneys, we receive updates every time a law affecting our clients changes.
 We also subscribe to several other resources so we can stay informed and better serve our clients.